RishiMSF/dhis2Reports/README.md

 #To Do
 1. Add main structure to app as definied in [dhis2 dev guid](http://dhis2.github.io/dhis2-docs/master/en/developer/html/dhis2_developer_manual_full.html#d6531e13445 "dev guide dhis2")
-2. logout problem
 3. editor for dossier
 4. security for dataset zzdossier
 5. security for tabs
 6. complete translations

 #Known bugs
-1. logout problem
+1. logout problem , to be fixed by checking dropdowns are not empty, if so go to login page.
 2. Copy link with view Anchor included.